How’s your moral character? Is it good enough to pass TREC’s test to get a Texas real estate license?

 Answering the criminal history questions can be stressful if your record isn’t squeaky clean.
-If there’s any doubt in your mind that you’ll meet the honesty, trustworthiness and integrity qualification you can always request a Moral Character Determination before submitting an application to find out if you meet the qualifications.
+If there’s any doubt in your mind that you’ll meet the honesty, trustworthiness and integrity qualification you can always request a Fitness Determination before submitting an application to find out if you meet the qualifications.

 Do you know someone who’s applying for a Texas real estate license?
 There’s a chance they may need a letter of character reference.

 Letters of character reference are needed when an applicant has to submit a Background History Form because of a prior criminal offense.
 The Commission may request letters of character reference or the applicant may collect them to help show they are presently fit for a license.